Laragear/ReCaptcha/README.md

 It's recommended to [use a per-route basis "remember"](#remembering-challenges) if you expect only some routes to remember challenges, instead of the whole application.

 This also control how many minutes to set the "remember".
-When zero or `null`, the "remember" will last until the session expires.
+You can set `INF` constant to remember the challenge forever (or until the session expires).

 ### Credentials